Intrinsic nonlinear valley Nernst effect in the strained bilayer graphene: The effective Hamiltonian and symmetries analysis for the strained bilayer graphene

 \section{The effective Hamiltonian and symmetries analysis for the strained bilayer graphene}

 One of candidate materials to observe the intrinsic NVNE is the strained trigonal-warping bilayer graphene in the $AB$ Bernal-stacked structure.
 Both global $\mathcal{P}$ and $\mathcal{T}$ symmetries are protected in the $AB$ Bernal-stacked bilayer graphene since its crystal point symmetry belongs to $D_{3d}$\cite{J. L. Maes,Sylvain Latil,Mikito Koshino}.
 Additionally, the local $\mathcal{P}$ symmetry is lacking in the $AB$ Bernal-stacked bilayer graphene near two valleys [Figs.~\ref{fig2} (a) and (b)] since its local symmetry belongs to $C_{3v}$ (comprised of a threefold rotation $C_{3}$ and a mirror symmetry) instead of $C_{6v}$ owing to the interlayer skew hopping.
 One might notice that the local $C_{3}$ symmetry near the valleys would force the intrinsic NVNE vanishing in $AB$ Bernal-stacked bilayer graphene (Table~\ref{table1}).
 However, the local $C_{3}$ symmetry can be broken through the application of a uniaxial strain, resulting in nonzero intrinsic NVNE.
+This uniaxial strain would be experimentally induced in bilayer graphene through mechanical bending, typically achieved by placing it on flexible substrates such as polymethyl methacrylate (PMMA)\cite{J. Son2019}, polydimethylsiloxane (PDMS)\cite{M. Huang2009}, or polyethylene terephthalate (PET)\cite{T. Yu2008} film.

 In the presence of uniaxial strain along $x$ direction, the effective low-energy Hamiltonian for $\tau_{v}$ ($=\pm1$, $+1$ for $\mathrm{K}$ and $-1$ for $\mathrm{K}^{\prime}$) valley of the trigonal-warping bilayer graphene\cite{E. McCann1,M. Mucha-Kruczynski} can be expressed as